MaNemoj01/inspire-me/README.md

 *Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).*

-> Integrity is telling myself the truth.
-And honesty is telling the truth to other people.
+> In matters of style, swim with the current; in matters of principle, stand like a rock.
-> -- Spencer Johnson
+> -- Thomas Jefferson